HomeModern Slavery & Human Trafficking Statement

 Our anti-slavery and human trafficking policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 We have a dedicated compliance team, which includes a representative from senior management of the firm and the COLP.
-The compliance team, business management teams and the Procurement Partner are responsible for ensuring that the system of onboarding suppliers includes all necessary safeguards and due diligence processes.
+We also have a dedicated procurement function that sits within the compliance team.
+The procurement function co-ordinates between the compliance, business management, and legal teams where necessary to ensure a thorough review of third parties, whether current or new.
+The procurement function is responsible for ensuring that the system of onboarding suppliers includes all necessary safeguards and due diligence processes.

-We have centralised procurement procedures to ensure that our supplier contracts contain all necessary provisions with regard to slavery and human trafficking in accordance with our values and applicable law.
+We are partnered with a leading third-party risk management company who provide our third-party risk management platform.
+This platform provides us a centralised third party register along with appropriate supplier assessments allowing us to ensure our third parties and supplier contracts contain all necessary provisions with regard to slavery and human trafficking in accordance with our values and applicable law.
+The platform along with our procurement policy is well embedded into the firm now.

-We provide mandatory training to all our staff regarding modern slavery and human trafficking.
+We provide regular mandatory training to all our staff regarding modern slavery and human trafficking.

 We require all members, partners, employees, officers, and directors of the firm, to comply with our anti-slavery and human trafficking policy including undertaking training.